Shivanichou/Zeotap/weather-monitoring-system/README.md

 pip install -r requirements.txt

 **Set Up MySQL:**
-Install MySQL and create a database as per your configuration.
+Install MySQL and create a database as per the configuration. change the password and username in weather.py

 **Run Application:**
 streamlit run weather.py